ghostintranslation/drone/README.md

 ### Firmware

-**Make sure the Motherboard is not powered with external power when pluggin Teensy to a computer!**
+**⚠️ Make sure the Motherboard is not powered with external power when pluggin Teensy to a computer!**

 In order to upload the firmware on the Teensy you have two possibilities.

 1. Install the Arduino IDE to build the firmware from the sources and upload to Teensy
-    - Follow the instructions from the official page, section "Arduino 2.0.x Software Development": https://www.pjrc.com/teensy/td_download.html
+    - Follow the official instructions to install the Arduino IDE for Teensy, section "Arduino 2.0.x Software Development": https://www.pjrc.com/teensy/td_download.html
     - Then open the file `firmware/src/Drone/Drone.ino`.
     - In the Tools -> USB Type menu, choose Serial.
     - Plug the Teensy to your computer with a micro USB cable.